My zucchini bread with pineapple, chopped nuts, raisins, and wonderful spices is super moist, super easy, and super good.

-My sister in law makes the most delicious zucchini bread.
+My sister-in-law makes the most delicious zucchini bread recipe.
 When the crop is coming in strong, you’ll often find loaves of this wonderful spice bread cooling on her counter and bags of shredded zucchini being stocked in her freezer so that she can make more for gifts to give friends and family come fall.

 See that pic?
 Yeah, you’re gonna need a whole mess of ingredients!